 Additional responsibilities and rights for public sector workers are contained under separate Acts relevant to the organisation or agency, for example the Health Care Act 2008 (SA).

 One of the main enterprise agreements covering the public service is the South Australian Wages Parity Agreement and is available on the Office for the Public Sector website.

 Other enterprise agreements apply for specific sectors of the Public Service , for example, those working in Schools and ambulance officers.
-All awards and enterprise agreements under the state system available at the South Australian Industrial Relations Commission website.
+All awards and enterprise agreements under the state system available from the South Australian Employment Tribunal website.

 See further: Complaints against police